talos/nyc-stabilization-unit-counts/quarterly-statement-of-account-html/README.md

 ### Usage

 Output is written as a CSV to stdout.
-Input can be any number of HTML files.
+Input should be directory containing HTML files.

     python scrape.py /path/to/statement.html > outputfile.csv

 Or

-    python scrape.py /path/to/statements/*Quarterly\ Statement\ of\
-Account.html > outputfile.csv
+    python scrape.py /path/to/statements/ > outputfile.csv